50161 - LABOUR LAW - MODULE II (EUROPEAN SOCIAL LAW)

 The Course is aimed at providing a general introduction on European Social Law in the different spheres of individual and collective labour law issues.

-- Specific themes and material aspects of European Labour Law are explored in more detail.
-These include: Freedom of Movement of Workers, Precarious employment, Protection against Discrimination, Business Reorganisation, Transfer of Undertakings and Employee Involvement in the undertaking, to list but a few.
+– Some elements about the so-called International Labour Standards and specific themes and material aspects of European Labour Law will be explored in more detail.
+These include: Freedom of Movement of Workers, Precarious employment, Protection against Discrimination, Business Reorganization, Transfer of Undertakings and Collective bargaining at European level, to list but a few.

-- Where possible and useful, reference are also made to the national systems of Labour Law of the EU member states.
+– Where possible and useful, reference will also be made to the national systems of Labour Law of the EU Member States.